 Trashing/Deleting Episodes

-You can delete episodes from the episode menu.
-Note that while the Script, Index Cards, and Storyboard of this episode is recoverable from the Trash, it will not return to your episode list; rather, it will exist as an "additional file" within the Project view; any production-related information, such as breakdown tags, will be removed.
+Note that while the Script and Storyboard of this episode is recoverable from the Trash, it will not return to your episode list; rather, it will exist as an "additional file" within the Project view; any production-related information, such as breakdown tags, will be removed.
 Note this will not remove assets from your Master Catalog, even if those assets only appear in the deleted episode.